 If you don't maintain open communication channels, you might find yourself losing work to those who seem more available.

-You’ve got work to do, and there are things you need in order to do it right.
+You've got work to do, and there are things you need in order to do it right.
 The proper supplies and equipment can make a world of difference in the quality and efficiency of your work.
-If you’re not in the position to have it provided by an employer, shell out the money to get it for yourself.
+Even if that's as simple as making sure you have a comfortable chair.
+If you're not in the position to have it provided by an employer, shell out the money to get it for yourself.

 The better your tools, the better your product.
 The better your product, the more work you'll get.
 Don't budget yourself into mediocrity.
 Spend the money now.
 It'll pay off in the long run.